daviskia/BIXIbikesADA/buses.md

 ---
 layout: page
-title: About me
+title: Integration into Public Transport
-subtitle: Why you'd want to go on a date with me
+subtitle: Do the bikes act as a public transport replacement or used to fill the gaps?
 ---

 My name is Inigo Montoya.
 I have the following qualities: